 This sample demonstrates a root cause analysis tree diagram.
 With a root cause identified, you can try to identify any possible causation and solutions that will address this problem.
 Problems and solutions are displayed side by side to help with analysis.

 Example 5: Involvement Matrix — Sales

-This diagram was created in ConceptDraw PRO using the Involvement Matrix Objects Library from the Seven Management and Planning Tools Solution.
+This diagram was created in ConceptDraw DIAGRAM v12 using the Involvement Matrix Objects Library from the Seven Management and Planning Tools Solution.
 An experienced user spent 20 minutes creating this sample.

 Now that you have a full list of solution processes, you need to assign resources so actions are carried out correctly and efficiently.
 The involvement matrix turns a potentially complicated process into an easy to digest chart.